Bitburg controversy: The proposed visit

-American response
+Response

-This planned visit caused a great deal of anger within the United States.
+This planned visit caused a great deal of anger within the United States and abroad.
 Many prominent government officials, U.S. Army officers and celebrities, each with ties, or friends with ties to their respective Jewish communities, all protested the planned visit.
-Fifty-three senators (including 11 Republicans) signed a letter asking the president to cancel, and 257 representatives (including 84 Republicans) signed a letter urging Chancellor Kohl to withdraw the invitation.
+Fifty-three senators (including 11 Republicans) signed a letter asking the president to cancel, this number eventually went to 82.
+Furthermore, 257 representatives (including 84 Republicans) signed a letter urging Chancellor Kohl to withdraw the invitation.
+Catherine Lalumiere, who was the French secretary of state for European affairs, said that she "shared the emotions" brought on by the cemetery.
+German newspapers Die Zeit and Der Spiegel gave negative commentary to the Chancellor's idea to invite Reagan to the cemetery.
+Holocaust survivor Elie Weisel told Reagan personally not to attend.

 Chancellor Kohl responded in an interview with The New York Times: "I will not give up the idea.
 If we don't go to Bitburg, if we don't do what we jointly planned, we will deeply offend the feelings of [my] people."
 A poll revealed that 72% of West Germans thought the visit should go forward as planned.
-Kohl admitted that rarely had German-American relations been so strained, and in the days leading up to the visit, the White House and the Chancellery were each blaming the other.
+Kohl admitted that rarely had German–American relations been so strained, and in the days leading up to the visit, the White House and the Chancellery were each blaming the other.
 The White House claimed that the Germans had given assurances that nothing in the Bitburg visit would be an "embarrassment" for the President: "As clumsily as we handled it, Kohl and his Co. have surpassed us in spades."
 A German official said: "The Americans also have a responsibility toward the president.
 They must also check on the history that is beneath their ground.
 It was not very intelligent."

 Reagan defended himself by saying:These [SS troops] were the villains, as we know, that conducted the persecutions and all.
 But there are 2,000 graves there, and most of those, the average age is about 18.
 I think that there's nothing wrong with visiting that cemetery where those young men are victims of Nazism also, even though they were fighting in the German uniform, drafted into service to carry out the hateful wishes of the Nazis.
 They were victims, just as surely as the victims in the concentration camps.